Kilo-zolo/Vic_CrashStats/README.md

 To achieve this, we've developed a predictive model that assesses the risk level associated with various intersections.

-## What we hope to achieve
+## What we achieved

+- **Data-Driven Insights for Local Councils**
+  - Provides valuable insights into accident severity.
+  - Helps identify existing high-risk intersections.
+  - Informs the design of future intersections to minimize collision risks.

+- **Resource Optimization for Traffic Police**
+  - Assists in optimizing resource allocation.
-By providing data-driven insights into accident severity, the model serves as a valuable tool for Victorian Local Councils.
-It not only helps identify existing high-risk intersections but also informs the design of future intersections to minimize their inherent collision risks.
-Additionally, the model assists Victorian traffic police in optimizing resource allocation, thereby enhancing their ability to either prevent or mitigate the impact of traffic collisions.
+  - Enhances the ability to either prevent or mitigate the impact of traffic collisions.

 ## Project Structure